Reporting on sustainability

 The EIB and the Global Reporting Initiative (GRI), an independent international organisation and pioneer of sustainability reporting, have a long history together.
 The Bank has been applying the GRI reporting framework to its sustainability reports since 2005, and has always achieved and currently maintains the highest level of reporting under the reporting guidelines.

-Furthermore, the Bank was the first international financial institution (IFI) to become an early adopter of the GRI G4 guidelines, applying them first to its 2014 sustainability report.
-The Bank is adhering to the new GRI standards (launched at the end of 2016) at a comprehensive level, as they will further enhance sustainability disclosure and credibility in the reporting process.
+Furthermore, the Bank was the first international financial institution (IFI) to become an early adopter of the GRI G4 guidelines.
+The Bank adhers to the GRI standards at a comprehensive level, as they will further enhance sustainability disclosure and credibility in the reporting process.